Emergence of Internal State-Modulated Swarming in Multi-Agent Patch Foraging System: Discussion and conclusion

 Crucially, the foragers also displayed swarming behavior in the form of aggregation in the absence of resource patches.
 This was validated by an ablation analysis that confirmed that the swarming was indeed due to inter-forager passive sensing rather than crowding near a food patch.
 Moreover, the strength of aggregation was sensitive to a forager's internal state, operationalized by the amount of resource it had.
 The mean nearest neighbor distance consistently increased with the amount of resource in the foragers.
 This modulation was in line with the risk-sensitive foraging intuitions where better provisioned foragers are more risk averse~\citep{moschilla2018state}.

 Further, an empirical analysis of the CTRNN hidden states in a minimal single-agent trial revealed that a small subset of them tracked the amount of resource in the forager.
 Clamping them to represent depletion of resources in a two-forager setting hastened the onset of approaching behavior of the free-to-move forager towards the fixed forager.
-This experiment supported the existence of a causal link between the learned representation of the internal-states and the swarming behavior, over correlation.
-In future, such empirical analysis can be complimented with more rigorous and analytical analysis represented by, for instance, a stable state analysis of the CTRNN~\citep{sussillo2013opening} or by observing the controller's trajectory in a latent space of reduced dimensions~\citep{keemink2019decoding}, to uncover the range and strength of the link.
+This experiment supported the existence of a causal link between the learned representation of the internal states and the swarming behavior, over correlation.
+Thus, the model exemplified a mechanistic bridge between the fields of neuroscience and social sciences.
+In the future, such empirical analysis can be complemented with more rigorous and analytical analysis represented by, for instance, a stable state analysis of the CTRNN~\citep{sussillo2013opening} or by observing the controller's trajectory in a latent space of reduced dimensions~\citep{keemink2019decoding}, to uncover the range and strength of the link.